davidjaenson/bootstrap-3-table-sortable/README.md

 To use simply include the script and add the table-sortable class to the tables you want to be sortable.

-By default the sorting is done in lexicographic order for all columns.
+By default the sorting is done in lexicographic case-insensitive order for all columns.
 To change the sorting type use the data-table-sortable-disable attribute in that column's header cell (the th-tag).

 For example:
 ```html